Portugal ruling party vows to meet bailout goals after pact talks fail

 The government says abandoning austerity would undermine Lisbon's credibility with lenders and investors.

-The crisis, which started as an internal political rift in the ruling coalition and expanded to a debate over the rescue plan and a possible early election next year, has threatened to derail Portugal's planned exit from the bailout and full return to debt markets in mid-2014.
+The crisis, which started as an internal political rift in the ruling coalition and expanded to a debate over the bailout plan, has threatened to derail Portugal's planned exit from the bailout and full return to debt markets in mid-2014.

-Analysts say the situation remains very uncertain but the president could still avoid an escalation of the crisis, and a likely blowout in Portugal's debt risk premiums, by keeping the ruling coalition in place rather than using his power to dissolve parliament and call a snap election.
+Analysts say the situation remains very uncertain but President Anibal Cavaco Silva could still avoid an escalation of the crisis by keeping the ruling coalition in place rather than using his power to dissolve parliament and call a snap election.

-He last week declined to say what the alternatives were if there was no cross-party pact.
+Local media said the president was preparing a statement, but it was unclear whether it would come on Saturday or later.

 The government easily defeated a parliamentary no-confidence motion on Thursday and said this had confirmed its legitimacy to govern.